Musical Museum, Brentford: History

-The Museum was founded in 1963 by Frank Holland MBE (1910-1989) as The British Piano Museum, who believed that self-playing musical instruments should be preserved and played.
-In 1975, he was interviewed for the TV Show 'Going Places', in which he reminisced about reading an article about there being about eight-hundred abandoned churches in Britain, so he decided to find a suitable one to house the instruments, 'St.George's', Brentford.
-He later wrote of his experiences in the book 'A Boxful of Rolls'.
+The Museum was founded in 1963 by Frank Holland (1910-1989) as The British Piano Museum, who believed that self-playing musical instruments should be preserved and played.
+In 1975, he was interviewed for the TV programme Going Places, in which he reminisced about reading an article about there being about eight-hundred abandoned churches in London, so he decided to find a suitable one to house the instruments, St. George's in Brentford.
+He later wrote of his experiences in the book A Boxful of Rolls.

 The Museum moved to a new purpose-built building nearby in 2009.

-In September 2024, the museum opened the Korg Gallery which contains a collection of synthesizers and other electronic musical instruments.
+In September 2024, the museum opened the Korg Gallery, which contains a collection of synthesizers and other electronic musical instruments.